fexadyn/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used heatmap approach suggested in the tutorials.
 For this, first, I extracted car candidates in the form of bounding box, then I stored bounding boxes from each frame in a fixed size queue structure implemented in `vehicle_detection()` class.
 When detection result is queried, I simply sum all the inner areas of detection windows inside the queue and represent them as heatmap.
+I used 25 for both the queue size and threshold level.
 In order to eliminate false detections, I threshold resulting heatmap and use `label()` function to label uniquely each connected components in the thresholded heatmap.
 Then, I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: